 Combating illegal exports of textile waste through EU Textile EPR Directive

 Another important aspect of the EU Textile EPR Directive is to combat illegal exports of textile waste to countries that are not adequately prepared for it.
 The new regulations clearly define what is considered waste and what is considered reusable textiles.
 This should prevent waste from being exported under the pretext of reuse.
 The measures complement proposals for a new regulation on waste shipments, which will ensure that waste is only exported if it is guaranteed to be managed in an environmentally sound manner.
+The new regulations also emphasize the need to consider social economy entities, such as charities and social enterprises, in existing textile collection systems, allowing them to operate their own collection points without being subjected to disproportionate administrative requirements.

 EU Textile EPR Directive: A step towards sustainability